We will begin with an example

-Every week, our students meet with their form tutors.
-They will each have spent their time outside school in different ways.
-Perhaps they have had a great time with their family and socialising with friends, or perhaps they haven’t enjoyed their free time quite as much.
+On a Monday morning, every primary school student will meet with their year group teache.
+They will each have spent their weekends in different ways.
+Perhaps they have had a great time with their family and socialising with friends, or perhaps they haven’t enjoyed their weekend quite as much.
 Of course, we hope every student comes into school feeling energised and positive, but we don’t know that for certain and we won’t assume it to be the case.

 Everyone has an occasional down day, but if a student is experiencing some challenging circumstances outside of school on an ongoing basis, for example, then this might begin to affect how well they do their homework or how capable they are of concentrating in class.
 It is important that we know enough about the individual that we can notice if their classroom habits or behaviours change, and are familiar enough with them to address this in a supportive manner.